[ aws ]

 DeletePlaybackKeyPair — Deletes a specified authorization key pair.
 This invalidates future viewer tokens generated using the key pair’s

-TagResource — Adds or updates tags for the AWS resource with the specified ARN.
+TagResource — Adds or updates tags for the Amazon Web Services resource with the specified ARN.

 UntagResource — Removes tags from the resource with the specified ARN.

-ListTagsForResource — Gets information about AWS tags for the specified ARN.
+ListTagsForResource — Gets information about Amazon Web Services tags for the specified ARN.